Halimadh/IvoirCarApp/README.md

 # IvoirCarApp
-This is a vehicle rental and sales application.(Under development)
+This is a vehicle rental web app.
+You can filter the vehicle with specufic criteria and reserve.

+## Technologies used